sous-chefs/confluence/README.md

 ### JDK/JRE

 The Atlassian Confluence Linux installer will automatically configure a bundled JRE.
-If you wish to use your own JDK/JRE, with say the `java` cookbook, then as of this writing it must be Oracle and version 1.6/1.7 ([Supported Platforms](https://confluence.atlassian.com/display/DOC/Supported+Platforms))
+If you wish to use your own JDK/JRE, with say the `java` cookbook, then as of this writing it must be Oracle JDK 7 ([Supported Platforms](https://confluence.atlassian.com/display/DOC/Supported+Platforms))

 Necessary configuration with `java` cookbook:
 * `node['java']['install_flavor'] = "oracle"`
+* `node['java']['jdk_version'] = "7"`
 * `node['java']['oracle']['accept_oracle_download_terms'] = true`
 * `recipe[java]`